Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_DiscFilter/NOAA-PMEL-OME_eDNA_Collection_Protocol_DiscFilters_VacuumManifold.md

 5. Carefully remove the filter cup from the manifold, add the previously set aside blue cap to the bottom, and set the filter cup aside.
 6. In batches or once all the samples are filtered, twist and remove the top funnel component of the filter cup one at a time and discard the funnel.
 7. Using sterilized forceps, remove the filter membrane, being careful not to remove the backing.
 Place the filter into the pre-labeled 5 mL tube.
 8. Sterilize the forceps between filter membranes using 70% ethanol and flame.
+Sterilize gloves between samples using 10% bleach followed by 70% EtOH.

 ### Sample Preservation
-If the samples were collected in the field and filtered for eDNA using a vacuum manifold, we used a 1000 μL pipette to add 4 mL of 100% molecular grade EtOH for long-term storage.
+If the samples were collected in the field and filtered for eDNA using a vacuum manifold (water samples), we used a 1000 μL pipette to add 4 mL of 100% molecular grade EtOH for long-term storage.
 The 5 mL tube was then sealed with parafilm before being stored permanently.

 If the samples were EtOH aliquots from preserved organismal or net tow samples, no additional preservative was added to the filter in the 5 mL tube.
-To prevent any evaporation, each tube was sealed with parafilm.
+To prevent any evaporation, each tube was sealed with parafilm after closing.

 ### Storage